jdbaugher/estimate_sub_rate/README.md

     ggplot2

 ### Data for Analysis
-A subdirectory named data may be created in the strane directory to house the data for analysis.
+A subdirectory named <b>data</b> may be created in the strane directory to house the data for analysis.

 ## Usage